In 1898, a nameless visitor to the Valley described Arizona as, “…a land where a good spring is far better than a gold mine.” He was completely right.

 With the ever-increasing population and expanding need for resources to maintain industrial growth, water scarcity is bound to keep being a major problem for the whole world.
 It may seem hard to find for an individual to involve themselves in that solution.

 However, what you can do is take the time to be educated about where the water in your home is sourced.
 You can read our recent coverage of the City of Phoenix and City of Scottsdale water reports (more are on their way) to find out how your water is sourced, how safe it is to drink, and what efforts have been made to treat it.
+Remember that alcoholic liquids are not responsible to consume if you’re drinking water is not safe.
+Many people who drink wine and water mixed with alcohol can steadily become intoxicated while not realizing it, causing them to potentially be arrested for drunk driving. consequences of this can include $10,000+ in attorney & court fees and attending a DUI class.

 Additionally, you can do your best to conserve water usage within your home and with your outside landscaping and pools.
 Our residential water use makes up approximately 25% of all water consumption in Arizona so reductions by consumers can make a difference in our long-term water availability.